an Alternative to Natural Health

 Nature's Sunshine Products

-Are Heavy Metals Weighing Down" Your
+Are Heavy Metals Weighing Down Your Health?

 If you're chronically ill, heavy metals may be causing your health problems!

-The heavy metals that we're addressing here are those that are on the periodic element chart that settle into the body and mess with our health.
-They're not called 'heavy metals' because they weigh a lot.
 A 'heavy metal' is actually a metallic element that has a specific gravity (a scientific measurement of the element's mass as compared to the mass of water or hydrogen) higher than 5.0.

 Purify your water!
 Nature's Spring reverse osmosis water purification system is one of the best ways to purify your water.